You have specific dreams.

 Now that you are aware of your Dream Stealers what plans are you going to make when one of them pokes its head up and tries to keep you from achieving your goal?

-- Recognize the dream stealer, tell it to be quiet, and continue with my plan to achieve your goal.
+- Recognize the dream stealer, tell it to be quiet, and continue with your plan to achieve your goal.

 - If the dream stealer is external ~ remove the offending source from your daily life.